Understanding Spiritual, Ethical, and Relational Advantage in Christian Living

 The Cross: Redefining Power, Success, and Ultimate Advantage

 The ultimate redefinition of advantage is found at the cross.
-In human terms, Christ's death appeared to be the ultimate defeat—shame, suffering, and apparent loss.
+In human terms, Christ's death appeared to be defeat—shame, suffering, and apparent loss.
 Yet Scripture reveals it as the greatest victory: "Having disarmed the powers and authorities, [Christ] made a public spectacle of them, triumphing over them by the cross" (Col 2:15).

 What the world sees as weakness—sacrifice, humility, service—is, in God's economy, the path to true strength and eternal gain.
 Paul declared, "I have been crucified with Christ and I no longer live, but Christ lives in me" (Gal 2:20).
 This radical surrender is not loss, but the highest advantage—union with God, transformation of character, and participation in His redemptive mission.